SanriGirdabi/Algorithms/README.md

-# Algorithms with Python and Ruby
+# Algorithms with Python Ruby and Javascript

 - Right now it is in progress and available resources are below.
 ## 1. Python